Practice Independent Living Skills

 We use social enterprise as a tool for creativity and budgeting skills

-Together we ensure the budget works and that we can make a small surplus which we can reinvested in our future ventures.
+Together we ensure the budget works and that we can make a small surplus which we can reinvest in our future ventures.
 We did running small-scale social enterprises as rewarding for our service users and staff, with everyone having a real sense of achievement.

 Spectrum supports Out in the Community